Paul Ryan: Not ‘necessary’ to bring up bill to protect Mueller

 “I've met him two or three times in two or three briefings,” Ryan said.
 “I don't really know the guy.
 I'm not trying to be evasive.
 But what I don't want to do is join some food fight, some book-selling food fight.
 I don't see any value in that.”

-Days after announcing his decision to leave Congress at the end of the year, Ryan had only gracious things to say about President Trump.
+Days after announcing his decision to leave Congress at the end of the year, Ryan had only gracious things to say about the president.

 “We have a good relationship,” he said.
 “We've gotten a lot done together.”